Aesthetics is a branch of philosophy that explores the nature of art, beauty, and taste, with the creation and appreciation of beauty.

 A formal language follows a set of rules that is far more restrictive than any human-spoken language.
 As a result, it is not at all ambiguous when checking if some given input is valid according to the language.

 An attack on substitution ciphers that takes advantage of the fact that some letters are generally more common than others in a piece of text (e.g. in English, the letter "e" is usually the most common letter) by looking at which letters appear the most in the cipher text and guessing that they must be the substitutions for the most common letters.

 A lossless image compression system typically used for small images with few colours in them (in practice it can be lossy because it has only 256 colours, and if the original has more colours then some will be lost).

 About 1000 megabytes (1,000,000 kilobytes and 1,000,000,000 bytes).
 This is 8,000 million individual bits (i.e. 0’s and 1’s).
 Like a kilobyte, there are other definitions, such as 1024x1024x1024 bytes, but usually this level of accuracy isn’t important.
 Commonly referred to as a "GB".

-In formal languages, a set of rules for specifying a language, for example, to specify syntax for programming languages.
+In formal languages, a set of grammars is a set of rules for specifying a formal language, for example, to specify syntax for programming languages.